ivankra/javascript-zoo/docker/README.md

 Dockerfiles for building open-source JavaScript engines.

+Currently we only target x86-64 and arm64 Linux binaries here.
+Rationale: Linux is the common denominator today, you can get them to run on any modern system through virtualization/containerization solutions, and that should be enough for benchmarking and testing.

-Prerequisites: Linux with podman (preferably) or docker.
+Build prerequisites: Linux with podman (preferably) or docker.
-Tested on x86-64 and arm64.

 Make targets:
   * `make all`: build every Dockerfile